Arthur Corye

-Arthur Corye, or Curry (died 1597) was an Irish barrister who held office as Serjeant-at-law (Ireland) from 1594 until his death, and had a bad reputation for incompetence.
+Arthur Corye (or Curry; died 1597) was an Irish barrister who held office as Serjeant-at-law (Ireland) from 1594 until his death, and had a bad reputation for incompetence.

 In 1591 he was described as a "man learned in the law".
-Initially, he seems to have been regarded with some favour as a law officer: the patent appointing him Serjeant was issued free, without payment of the usual fees, since "he is one of the Queen's officers, and must take pains for her Majesty".
+Initially, he seems to have been regarded with some favour as a law officer: the patent appointing him Serjeant, dated 1 May 1594, was issued free, without payment of the usual fees, since "he is one of the Queen's officers, and must take pains for her Majesty".